roger-padrell/dogen/README.md

 # dogen
+## DOcumentation GENerator
-Better documentation generation in NIM
+Alternative documentation generator in nim

-⚠️This tool is still in construction⚠️
+⚠️This tool is still under construction⚠️